MarshalJoe/joes-blog/src/articles/2017/9/functional/index.md

 For languages built around expressly supporting it, functional programming (FP) can be a powerful tool.
 [Elixir](https://elixir-lang.org/) uses FP to cleanly execute massively concurrent processes: Because each function returns a value explicitly dependent on the arguments passed to it, with no reference to a global state, no function in an Elixir application "needs to know" anything more than the information already contained in its arguments.

 That's one reason Elixir and OTP apps (a popular Elixir application design pattern) scale so well.
 Executing a function once is the same as executing it a thousand times concurrently, because there's no threat of race conditions or unwanted "[side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science))", because none of the functions ever share the same state - meaning they never have to depend on order-of-execution or some sort of global reference.

-As purely FP functions *if they're passed the right arguments, they'll produce the right response*.
+As purely FP functions *if they're passed consistent arguments, they'll produce a consistent response*.

 FP is great in languages that explicitly support it, but it can also be used in languages not necessarily built around the paradigm to reduce complexity and write cleaner code.
 I'll be implementing a simple example in [Python](https://www.python.org/) even though Python is more of an OOP language, because in certain cases it still makes sense.